phaupt/atclient/README.md

 ### GSM device

-This application has been successfully tested on Raspberry PI 3 B+ using a GSM device from the list below.
+This application has been successfully tested on Raspberry PI 3 B+ (raspbian) as well as Windows 10.
+A GSM device from the list below was used.
 Baudrate set to default 9600.
-- HCP HIT U8 PHS8 (3G)
+- HCP HIT U8 PHS8 (3G) http://electronicshcp.com/product/hit-u8/
-- HCP HIT U4 (LTE)
+- HCP HIT U4 (LTE) http://electronicshcp.com/product/hit-u4-lte/

 ### Port selection